Gym Singapore: Memberships at Fitness First, True Fitness, Virgin Active, Pure Fitness, Amore Fitness

 View this post on Instagram

-Catered to women with a wide range of equipment from agility ladder, battle rope to kettlebells.
-Out of their 8 outlets, only 1 is unisex.
-So if you’re a lady and feel intimated and self-conscious whenever sense testosterone in the air (which, granted, there’s a lot in gyms), you can consider Amore Fitness.
+With a wide range of equipment such as the agility ladder, battle rope and kettlebells, Amore Fitness is a ladies-exclusive fitness gym and boutique spa.
+So if you’re a lady and feel intimidated or self-conscious whenever you sense testosterone in the air, consider Amore Fitness.

-Women-only outlets: 6 outlets at Hillion Mall, Heartland Mall, Jurong Point, Plaza Singapura, The Seletar Mall, Woodlands Civic Centre, Tampines 1
+Outlets: 7 outlets at Heartland Mall, Hillion Mall, Plaza Singapura, The Seletar Mall, Woodlands Civic Centre, Tampines 1, Bugis Junction

 View this post on Instagram